-In the past few years, I've learned a lot about balancing hormones naturally with a healthy diet of traditional food and food supplements.
-I've put together my Top 5 Tips For Balancing Hormones Naturally.
+Balancing hormones naturally is something I've learned a lot about over the past several years.
+You can make a huge impact on your hormones with a healthy diet of traditional food and food supplements.
+I've put together my Top 6 Tricks For Balancing Hormones Naturally

-Before I share my tips with you, please note that I'm not an expert in this area, nor am I a doctor and this post should not be construed as medical advice.
+Before I share my tips with you, please note that I'm not a doctor and this post should not be construed as medical advice.
 However, I have learned some things over the past few years that I want to share.
 I hope it will help some people out there.

 This post is especially for women, since so many of us suffer from hormonal issues.
 These hormonal problems are more prevalent as we age, and particularly after pregnancy and childbirth.
-However, more and more women are experiencing hormonal problems in our youth — everything from missed periods, low sex drive, cysts in the breasts and ovaries, infertility, and breast cancer.
+However, more and more women are experiencing hormonal problems in our youth — everything from missed periods, low sex drive, cysts in the breasts and ovaries, infertility, acne, hypothyroidism, Hashi's, migraine headaches, persistent acne, melasma, and even breast cancer.
 There are many things we can do nutritionally to prevent and reverse these hormonal disorders.